I have questions about the rent increase letter I've received

 What can I do if am struggling to pay my rent or other bills?

-Futures offer a free, confidential money advice service.
-This service can help you to make sure you are claiming all the benefits you are entitled to, provide debt advice, information about priority payments and household budgeting.
+Futures offer Tenancy Support and this service can help you to make sure you are claiming all the benefits you are entitled to, provide debt advice, information about priority payments and household budgeting.

-Click here to find out more about money advice, or for more information contact Customer Services on 0300 456 2531.
+Click here to find out more information about our Tenancy Support services, or for more information contact Customer Services on 0300 456 2531.

 How are Direct Debit payments calculated?